alexanderjamesking/clj-wiremock/README.md

                        (response { :status 200 :body "Hello World" })))
 ```

-Stub an endpoint using the builder
+Stub an endpoint using the builders with the thread first macro
 ```clojure
 (stub-for (will-return (GET (url-equal-to "/hello-world"))
                        (-> (response)